learn-co-students/module-one-final-project-guidelines-seattle-web-career-021819/README.md

 Below is a short clip of the game.
 BUT in case you love reading, *Boozy* is a simple cocktail guessing game.
-The user logs in and is presented with either ingredients and a recipe (easy mode) or ingredients only (hard mode) and must guess the name of the cocktail.
-Users aren't expected to know all 500+ drink names, so to help the user guess we provide 4 potential answers.
+The user logs in and is presented with either ingredients and a recipe (easy mode) or ingredients only (hard mode).
+With the given information the user must guess the name of the cocktail.
+Usersaren't expected to know all 500+ drink names, so to help the user guess we provide 4 potential answers.
 The one caveat, SPELLING MATTERS.
 The user plays a total of 5 rounds and will then be award 10 points for each correct answer.
 The user's points are tracked over each new game, and the user accumulates a "total points" value across all games.